buttheadbob/MDK-SE/Vector-Transformations-with-World-Matrices.md

 // Also, matrix inversions are bad!
 ```

-_This is notably less performant than the above method since it needs a full matrix inversion as opposed to a simple matrix transpose._
+**This is notably less performant than the above method since it needs a full matrix inversion as opposed to a simple matrix transpose.**

+***

+_A big thank you goes to Whiplash141 for writing this tutorial._